Acronychal/cisco-gns3-labs/all-protocols/README.md

 All protocols.
 This lab is based on a youtube video by PM Networking.
+The video end at configuring the connectivity between R1 and R2 leaving it up to the students to complete.
+This lab takes off from there and is my attempt to complete the topology and create a roadmap to extend as a study lab for The CCNA certification.

 The following protocols were configured.